Is this Product authorized for business processes at this Location on this date?

 Given the number of business processes and data management approaches in play, you should already be sensing the complexity of answering the initial question.

 Regardless of the chosen data management approach, a system process (execution of a T-Code or program) — called Listing — is then executed in SAP Retail.
 The system uses an algorithm — a so-called Listing Procedure — to analyze master data maintained across Assortments, Locations, Products, and more.
 Because large sets of data are examined, processing can be resource intensive and time consuming.
 There are exceptions, but Listing is typically executed as a nightly job.

 Listing produces two outputs:

 - Location-specific product data is massively created (tables MARC and many more).

-It’s a common mistake to conflate Listing Conditions and location-specific product data and.
+It’s a common mistake to conflate the creation of Listing Conditions and mass creation of location-specific product data.
 We think of the two outputs as one thing — the result of Listing — but it’s important to recognize the distinct outputs.

 In SAP Retail, Listing automates what is a manual process in SAP Standard: “extending Materials to Plants.”
 That’s the creation of location-specific product data, which persists until archived.
 If a Product is never Listed to a Location, then the material is never extended to the plant.
 Lack of location-specific product data will be a point of contention later in the story.

 Listing Conditions are one result of the execution of Listing.
 It’s an odd name, given that listing “conditions” don’t make use of standard SAP condition techniques.

 In SAP Retail, there’s a mandatory Listing Check performed in execution of many business processes.